Demographics of Jehovah's Witnesses: Membership activity

 Jehovah's Witnesses' official statistics only count as members those who submit reports for preaching activity, usually resulting in lower membership numbers than those found by external surveys.
-For example, Jehovah's Witnesses report approximately 1.2 million active publishers in the United States, whereas the Pew Research Center reported that Jehovah's Witnesses make up 0.8% of the US population (approximately 2.5 million).
+For example, in 2014 Jehovah's Witnesses reported approximately 1.2 million active publishers in the United States, whereas the Pew Research Center reported that Jehovah's Witnesses made up 0.8% of the US population (approximately 2.5 million) in that year.
 Their official statistics indicate membership according to various territories—which they refer to as "lands"—many of which are not independent countries.